kyverno/website/content/en/docs/security/_index.md

   Kyverno RBAC configurations are described in the [configuration section](/docs/installation/customization/#roles-and-permissions).
 The `kyverno:admission-controller` role is used by Kyverno to configure webhooks.
 It is important to limit Kyverno to the required permissions and audit changes in the RBAC roles and role bindings.

-  Kyverno does not exempt any Namespaces by default.
-It allows configuration of exempt Namespaces via a [ConfigMap](/docs/installation/customization/#configmap-keys).
+  Kyverno excludes certain critical system Namespaces by default including the Kyverno Namespace itself.
+These exclusions can be managed and configured via the [ConfigMap](/docs/installation/customization/#configmap-keys).

 ### Threat ID 12 - Block rule can be bypassed due to missing match (e.g. missing initContainers)